Digital Content Creation – Audio and Video

 Topic Overview

-The OCNLR Level 1 Award in Digital Skills is a foundational qualification designed to equip students with essential digital competencies for everyday life, study, and work.
-It covers core areas such as using devices, creating and editing digital content, staying safe online, and communicating effectively through digital tools.
-This award is ideal for beginners or those looking to formalise their existing skills, providing a stepping stone to further study in IT or digital media.
+The OCNLR Entry Level Award in Digital Skills (Entry 3) is a foundational qualification designed to introduce you to the essential digital skills needed in today's world.
+This course covers key areas such as using devices, creating and editing digital content, staying safe online, and communicating effectively through digital means.
+It is ideal for beginners or those looking to build confidence with technology, providing a stepping stone to further study or employment.

 Key Concepts